M-Agnel/PRODIGY_ML_02/README.md

 ## CONCLUSION:
 This project demonstrates how K-means clustering can be used to segment customers based on their purchase history.
 The identified segments can help in understanding customer behavior and developing targeted marketing strategies.

-Feel free TO clarify your doubts.
+Feel free to clarify your doubts.
 Email : magnel2001@gmail.com